VeryProfessional/DDRData/index.md

 # Improvements:

 The biggest way this project can be improved is by mathematically solving for the data, which would not only be more accurate, but could also prove if there is causation with the trends.
 I tried to code a graph to solve it this way, but was unable to interpret it.
+The best way to interpret the data is to cross reference human interpretation and statistical data.
+While there is some room for improvement, I think the original goal has been fullfilled.

 ![](https://github.com/veryprofessional/DDRData/blob/gh-pages/code.png)

-While there is some room for improvement, I think the original goal has been fullfilled.

 # Extras